-1. The months of March to May are the hottest.
+- The months of March to May are the hottest.
 Meanwhile, the months of June to October are usually the rainiest.
-November to March are the drier months, and is the ideal time to travel to Laos unless you’re specifically waiting for summertime.
+November to March are the drier months and are the ideal time to travel to Laos unless you’re specifically waiting for summertime.

-2. Laos has signed the Protocol for Bilateral Visa Exemption with 25 countries.
+- Laos has signed the Protocol for Bilateral Visa Exemption with 25 countries.
 Filipino travelers would be glad to know that both ordinary and diplomatic/service passport types are granted visa-free access to Laos for up to 30 days.
-To see if your country is exempted, Lao Airlines has the complete list of the 25 countries in their official website. (http://www.laoairlines.com/?contentkey=pages&id=67)
+To see if your country is exempted, Lao Airlines has the complete list of the 25 countries on its official website. (http://www.laoairlines.com/?contentkey=pages&id=67)

-3. The Internet speed in Laos is slow, if present.
+- The Internet speed in Laos is slow at present.
 Make sure to finish all your online errands beforehand!

-5. When visiting stupas, make sure to dress properly.
+- When visiting stupas, make sure to dress appropriately.
 Women, in particular, should not wear shorts or revealing clothes, nor are they allowed to touch monks.
 Shoes and socks should be removed when entering a temple.
 Before taking a photo of monks, make sure to ask for permission first.